-In 2017 the students of Cohort V worked with Dr. Rachel Perry, researching these 18 artists and compiling a new catalogue of their works.
+In 2017 the students worked with Dr. Rachel Perry to research these 18 artists and compiled a catalog dedicated the lives and works of these artists.

-In the Spring of 2018 we are excited to be opening an exhibition of the Ghez Collection of Jewish Artists Who Perished in the Holocaust in the Hecht Museum at the University of Haifa.
-Students this year will have the opportunity to work with Dr. Rachel Perry as an internship curating and installing the exhibition.
+In the Spring of 2018 we were excited to open the exhibition Arrivals, Departures; The Oscar Ghez Collection in the Hecht Museum at the University of Haifa.
+Select students were given the opportunity to work with Dr. Rachel Perry as an internship curating and installing the exhibition.